Go with perspective

 Since our previous article from August 2021, employers have more frequently established and enforced mandatory COVID-19 vaccination policies.
 Employers have the discretion to implement mandatory vaccination policies for their employees.
 Certain employees, however, must be vaccinated under Massachusetts law.

-Massachusetts requires mandatory COVID-19 vaccinations for certain employees, such as those who work in:
+Massachusetts requires mandatory COVID-19 vaccination for certain employees, such as those who work in:

 To reach out to McKenna, fill out the form below: